The Forgotten Pioneer Movement

 The Forgotten Pioneer Movement Guidebook is a companion volume to the interdisciplinary performance and exhibition project of the same name that reconsiders perspectives on the (post-)socialist experience.
 25 years after the fall of the Berlin Wall, The Forgotten Pioneer Movement engages with the last generation to grow up in the final phase of the cold war, during perestroika and in the ‘pOst-Western’ Europe of the 1990s.
 As a fictional movement, TFPM probes forms of cultural memory and examines the social perspectives of this generation.
 The Guidebook to the project explores strategies and discourses from visual as well as performative arts, history and cultural theory in order to approach the “future behind us” described by art historian Edit András as a pan-European experience independent of geopolitical classifications.
 On 120 pages, theoretical and artistic contributions create new connections between that remote future and the present.

-The Guidebook in the English language is published to accompany the performance and exhibition project The Forgotten Pioneer Movement at District and various sites in Berlin between October 2nd and November 29th 2014.
+The Guidebook was published to accompany the performance and exhibition project The Forgotten Pioneer Movement at District and various sites in Berlin between October 2nd and November 29th 2014.

 Price: 8 €

 Shipping: 3 €

 The book can be ordered below or via the publisher’s website.